rlew631/rlew631.github.io/README.md

 ## Commands:

 * `npm start` to run locally
-* `npm deploy` to deploy to the gh pages branch and update https://rlew631.github.io/portfolio/
+* `npm run deploy` to deploy to the gh pages branch and update https://rlew631.github.io/portfolio/

 ## Task List: